Psychotherapist: Psychological Expert

 Types of psychotherapy

 The term psychotherapy can be an umbrella term used to describe various techniques used to treat psychiatric symptoms, psychological difficulties, and mental health conditions.
-Many psychotherapists specialize in one or two types of therapy, depending on their practice.
+Some psychotherapists specialize in one or two types of therapy, depending on their practice.
 Others may take an integrative approach, combining ideas from multiple therapeutic techniques to uniquely treat each client.
 Some common forms and types of psychotherapy include:

 • Cognitive-behavioral therapy (CBT): CBT is a structured, short-term treatment that can help clients change a behavior or thought.
 In this therapeutic modality, clients may learn to identify the relationships between thoughts and feelings and how those impact their actions.
 This kind of therapy is commonly used to treat eating disorders and other conditions associated with cognitive distortions.